SmithMMTK/latencyTest/readme.md

 ---

-# How to run latency and download speed test
+# How to run client and download speed test (single target)

 Modify parameter file parameter.json or create new file